ElviraKonovalov/road-collisions/README.md

 2. Can one predict the outcome of an accident by analyzing the attributes of an accident?
 3. Which machine learning technique predicts best the outcome and severity of a vehicle collision accident?

 Our team investigates these questions using the “Motor Vehicle Collisions involving Killed or Seriously Injured Persons” dataset which includes all traffic collisions events where a person was either Killed or Seriously Injured (KSI) from 2006 – 2020 in the city of Toronto (https://open.toronto.ca/dataset/motor-vehicle-collisions-involving-killed-or-seriously-injured-persons/).
-The dataset consists of 16,861 motor vehicle collisions and is composed of 50+ numerical and categorical features (many will be removed and/or pre-processed beforehand).
+The dataset consists of 16,861 motor vehicle collisions and is composed of 50+ numerical and categorical features (many will be removed and/or pre-processed beforehand).<br>
 These data features include:
 1. information about location, date and time of the accident
 2. information about road and weather conditions (visibility, light, etc.) during the time of the accident